 Students will learn about different advanced processes found on a production line in a manufacturing setting and learn how these technologies overlap to create automated systems to mass produce products found across in manufacturing facilities.
 Honors students will be expected to use advanced self-paced trainers in the classroom.
 The advanced trainers are more rigorous, and will require extra effort.
-Areas covered will be Programmable Logic Controllers, Motor Control, Mechanical Drive, Fluid Power Systems, Materials Engineering, CAD/Solidworks, Electrical Control, Thermodynamics.
+Areas covered will be Programmable Logic Controllers, Motor Control, Mechanical Drive, Fluid Power Systems, Materials Engineering, CAD / Solidworks, Electrical Control, Thermodynamics.
 Students in the honors Manufacturing Operations course will also be required to demonstrate their knowledge through Powerpoint presentations.
-Return to course offering page: 11

-ENGINEERING II COLLEGE TECH PREP
+ENGINEERING II COLLEGE TECH PREP Year Credit 2 Grade 12

-Credit 2 Year Prerequisite: Engineering Tech Prep I
+Prerequisite: Engineering Tech Prep I